Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 \subsection{DRL-enhanced active flow control}

 \paragraph{Framework of DRL} Our AFC framework utilizes DRL algorithms, consisting of the agent and the environment.
 The agent, designed for continuous action control, employs algorithms like PPO or SAC.
 The environment chosen for interaction with the agent is the CFD simulation of the flow around an elliptical cylinder.
-The custom environment class, as presented by \citeauthor{rabault2020deep}\cite{rabault2020deep}, provides the main structure, and further details can be explored in their work.
-Figure \ref{fig:parall_drl} illustrates the fundamental framework of DRL, including the computational process of a single training episode and the utilized formulas.
+The custom environment class, as presented by \citeauthor{rabault2020deep}\cite{rabault2020deep}, provides the main structure, and further details can be explored in their work. \cref{fig:parall_drl} illustrates the fundamental framework of DRL, including the computational process of a single training episode and the utilized formulas.
+We refer to the work of \citeauthor{rabault2020deep}\cite{rabault2020deep} and use a multilayer perceptron with two fully connected layers of 512 neurons each as the policy network.
+This network structure is sufficient to handle the complexity of the flow control problem in this study.
+Simpler network structures lack the modeling capacity to capture the mapping relationships, while more complex network structures are harder to train.
+The architecture of the ANN needs to be designed based on the dimensions of the input and output data, which often relies on empirical knowledge.

 \paragraph{Fundamental components configuration} In DRL-Enhanced active flow control, it involves state ($s_t$), action ($a_t$), reward ($r_t$), and parameter, which are described as below.
 The traditional state space $s_t$ poses challenges in learning policies due to its large size, emphasizing the reliance of the agent's performance in partially observable environments on the quality and relevance of observed data, as highlighted by \citeauthor{Viquerat}\cite{Viquerat}.
 To achieve the control objectives of reducing drag and lift and controlling vortex shedding in the wake field of the elliptical cylinder, strategically placed probes are utilized.
 The design of probe placement follows the principles proposed by \citeauthor{rabault2019artificial}\cite{rabault2019artificial}.
 This scheme was also adopted by \citeauthor{jia2024optimal}\cite{jia2024optimal} and \citeauthor{wangDRLinFluids}\cite{wangDRLinFluids} in their respective studies.